dejonghe/browser-use/README.md

 2. dontcryformegiratina: A comedy movie released in 1983 that was written, directed by and starring the members of the British comedy troupe Monty Python.

 3. I didn't care for this comment so I removed it from the example output.

+It does dump a lot more to the screen, but is not relevent for this example.
 ```

 ## Limitations